 #1: The Jurong Town Hall station

-There’s been a major political shift in Malaysia, so the Singapore-Kuala Lumpur High Speed Rail (HSR) is no longer a certainty.
-Nevertheless, the JRL includes a Jurong Town Hall Station (JE6), which will have direct access to the HSR terminal.
+Malaysia has had a major political shift, so the Singapore-Kuala Lumpur High-Speed Rail (HSR) is no longer certain.
+Nevertheless, the JRL includes a Jurong Town Hall Station (JE6) that directly accesses the HSR terminal.
 If the planned HSR does happen, this will probably be one of the main entry points for cross-border passengers.

 JE6 is planned to open in Phase Two of the JRL.

-What this means for you: Residents in the Jurong Lake District, as well as those working in the International Business Park, will enjoy improved connectivity once the station is opened.
+What this means for you: Residents in the Jurong Lake District and those working in the International Business Park will enjoy improved connectivity once the station is opened.
 From an investment perspective, landlords who own properties in the area could see better rentability.

-The opening of the HSR — if it happens — will probably lift property values and rental rates in the area.
+If it happens, the opening of the HSR will probably lift property values and rental rates in the area.

 So you have something to look at besides your phone when riding the train.
-But above-ground tracks are less favoured by residents, who fear noise issues.
+However, above-ground tracks are less favoured by residents who fear noise issues.
 The Land Transport Authority (LTA) will likely install noise barriers to deal with this (it has already done so along stretches of elevated tracks around the island).

-What this means for you: Depending on the location and type of noise barrier used, results may vary.
+What this means for you: Results may vary depending on the location and type of noise barrier used.
 Some residents say it reduces the train sounds to a lover’s whisper, whereas the less lucky ones insist that the noise is still worse than a percussion section being hit by a truck.

-Just to be safe, we would avoid the track-facing units when buying properties here.
-If you do get a track-facing unit, it’s better to avoid low and mid-floor units, or take additional steps to insulate against noise pollution at home.
+To be safe, we would avoid the track-facing units when buying properties here.
+If you get a track-facing unit, it’s better to avoid low and mid-floor units or take additional steps to insulate against noise pollution at home.

 #3: The JRL connects NTU to the wider train network

 Nanyang Technological University (NTU) will be connected to Choa Chu Kang and Boon Lay stations, fixing a longstanding student gripe.
-While there are free shuttle services from NTU to existing MRT stations near to the campus, to-and-fro travel is still a time-drain for many students.
-Moreover, the MRT is not subject to traffic jams on the road, unlike shuttle buses.
+While there are free shuttle services from NTU to existing MRT stations near the campus, to-and-fro travel is still a time drain for many students.
+Moreover, unlike shuttle buses, the MRT is not subject to traffic jams.

 What this means for you: This can drive demand for homes near the JRL for families with NTU students.
-It also brings good rental prospects for landlords — foreign students from NTU may well be inclined to rent along the JRL if they can’t get access to a dorm.
-NTU faculty staff who don’t fancy driving may also want homes in close proximity to the JRL.
+It also brings good rental prospects for landlords — foreign students from NTU may be inclined to rent along the JRL if they can’t access a dorm.
+NTU faculty staff who don’t fancy driving may also want homes near the JRL.

 #4: No connection to the Circle Line as previously hoped

 What this means for you: The additional travel option would have been nice, but the overall impact is negligible.
-The only people who are affected are those who assumed they’d have easy access to the Circle line stations from the JRL.
+The only affected people are those who assumed they’d have easy access to the Circle line stations from the JRL.
 If that was your intention, you may need to rethink your desired location now (or get a car).

 #5: There are four planned MRT stations in the Tengah area

-Tengah new town (the size of Bishan) will be served by four MRT stations on the Jurong Region Line – Tengah (JS3), Tengah Plantation (JE1), Tengah Park (JE2), and Hong Kah (JS4).
+Four MRT stations will serve Tengah new town (the size of Bishan) on the Jurong Region Line – Tengah (JS3), Tengah Plantation (JE1), Tengah Park (JE2), and Hong Kah (JS4).
 This is more stations than some larger existing estates.

-It’s necessary to have this many stations because the government plans to make Tengah “a car-lite housing estate”.
-The idea is that residents will mainly be walking, cycling or shuttling around on self-driving vehicles, so the multiple train stations are necessary.
+Having this many stations is necessary because the government plans to make Tengah “a car-lite housing estate”.
+The idea is that residents will mainly be walking, cycling or shuttling around on self-driving vehicles, so multiple train stations are necessary.

-Even though new MRT stations are unlikely to lift property prices significantly on their own, homebuyers are clearly sold on being part of a larger growth story of the entire Jurong region.
-But the uncertainties surrounding the HSR show that, short of having a crystal ball, those who buy for capital appreciation must keep their feet firmly on the ground.
+Even though new MRT stations are unlikely to lift property prices significantly on their own, homebuyers are sold on being part of a larger growth story of the entire Jurong region.
+However, the uncertainties surrounding the HSR show that short of having a crystal ball, those who buy for capital appreciation must keep their feet firmly on the ground.

-If you found this article helpful, 99.co recommends Study shows: the more greenery in the neighbourhood, the higher its value and steps to buy a new launch condo.
+If you found this article helpful, 99.co recommends that the study shows that the more greenery in the neighbourhood, the higher its value and the more steps to buy a new launch condo.

 Find the home of your dreams today at Singapore’s largest property portal 99.co!